With a new TV and broadcast deal with ESPN until 2028, NHL betting is set to become an even bigger part of the US sports betting landscape.

 - Select one of the legal Maryland sports betting sites from our list.

 - Click the link to go to the homepage of that betting site and claim any welcome bonuses.

 - Open an account by filling out a registration form.

 - Head to the sportsbook’s cashier page to complete a deposit.

-- Use the appropriate bonus code (if necessary) and claim your sportsbook free bets.
+- Use the appropriate bonus code (if necessary) and claim your Maryland sportsbook promo.